su8code/ethioclicks-javaapp/README.md

 ## Convert jar Program to executable Windows Application

-For demonstration we have a simple javafx program which includes mysql connector .jar library file and the source code will be attached to this repository inside the project folder or you can select your own java project to proceed into making an executable program from a jar file.
+For demonstration we have a simple javafx program and the source code will be attached to this repository inside the project folder. you can clone this repository and open it with your java IDE or you can directly proceed into making an executable program from a jar file by select your own java project.

-Our Sample Java Project is created using Apache Netbeans IDE 12.6 and it consists of a database connector library jar file the user interface Looks
+Our Sample Project which is created using the Apache Netbeans IDE 12.6 is a simple javafx program that will store user profile data and displays each stored user profile data into the display list , it also includes features for adding new user profile and editing already available user profile data as well. the profile data is stored into the locally available mysql server, based on java database connectivity our app directly uses the local mysql server which will be later bundled together with our application. for storing user profile data and it consists of a database connector library jar for enabling the connection between the local database and our app to store and fetch data from the database.

+after successffully runing the project our user interface Looks as follows
-## Main Screen
+## The Main Screen
 ![User Profile](images/app-starting-ui.jpeg)

 <br />